PierrunoYT/music-downloader-pro/README.md

 3. Ensure you have FFmpeg installed on your system.
 If not, you can download it from [here](https://ffmpeg.org/download.html).

 ## Usage

+### Web Interface

+1. Open the `frontend/index.html` file in your web browser
+2. Enter the YouTube URL in the input field
+3. Click the "Download" button
+4. The MP3 file will be downloaded to your specified directory

+### Command Line Interface

 Run the script using Python: